 As EMCORE has acquired businesses and consolidated them into its existing operations, EMCORE has incurred charges associated with the transition and integration of those activities.
 Expenses recognized as restructuring charges include costs associated with the integration of several business acquisitions and EMCORE's overall cost-reduction efforts.
 Restructuring charges are included in SG&A. The charges recognized in fiscal year 2006 were primarily related to our Photovoltaics operating segment.
-Fiscal year 2007 charges relate to our Fiber Optics operating segment of which restructuring activities began and were incurred in fiscal year 2007.
+Fiscal year 2007 charges relate to our Fiber Optics operating segment.
 These restructuring efforts are expected to be completed in calendar year 2008.
 Costs incurred and expected to be incurred consist of the following:

-(in thousands) Incu Amount Incurred in Period Incurred in Cumulative Amount Incurred to Date Amount xpected in Future Periods Ex otal Amount pected to be Incurred One-time termination benefits \$ 14 \$ 203 \$ 3,235 \$ 3,438 Contract termination Costs 343 343 296 639 Other associated costs 653 2,907 565 3,472 Total restructuring charges \$ 1,010 \$ 3,453 \$ 4,096 \$ 7,549
+(in thousands) Amount curred in Period Cumulative Amount Incurred to Date Amount Expected in Future Periods Total Amount Expected to be Incurred Accrual as of September 30, 2006 One-time termination benefits \$ 14 \$ 203 \$ 3,235 \$ 3,438 \$ - Contract termination Costs 343 343 296 639 - Other associated costs 653 2,907 565 3,472 256 Total restructuring charges \$ 1,010 \$ 3,453 \$ 4,096 \$ 7,549 \$ 256